Pacific Southwest, Region 9: Superfund

 The construction of the cap and slurry wall were completed in May, 1998.
 The system for collecting and treating subsurface gases was also completed and is fully functional and operational.
 Currently it runs intermittently due to the low levels of gases generated beneath the cap.
 Groundwater is monitored regularly to ensure that site contaminants have not migrated off-site.

-A second Five Year Review was completed on September 25, 2007.
+A third Five Year Review was completed on September 28, 2012.
 This review summarized cleanup activities that have taken place and evaluated whether the selected remedy remains protective of human health and the environment.
 According to Superfund law, if a cleanup action takes more than five years to complete and/or leaves waste in place, the protectiveness of the remedy will be reviewed every five years.
 The review determined that the remedy is functioning as designed and is protective of human health and the environment.
 The document is available below.

 Cleanup Results to Date